 We are delighted to bring a new video feature with music producer Lenise Bent.
 Claris Dodge of StudioExpresso.com asked the questions sbout her recent work.
-We have kept the older video interview shot at the Village, scroll down the page for the archive feature.
+We also have an older video interview shot at the Village.

 Lenise Bent started out as an assistant recording engineer at The Village Recorders in Los Angeles working on several albums including “Aja” by Steely Dan, “Breakfast in America” by Supertramp and “Tusk” by Fleetwood Mac.
 Lenise was the chief engineer for producer Mike Chapman for four years and recorded artists including Blondie and The Knack.